sonyamonyaa/OOP_Ex1/README.md

 I suggest that each alvator would be in either of 3 states:
 + rest coded by 0
-+ gowing up coded by 1      only picking up travelers that goes in its diraction
++ going up coded by 1      only picking up travelers that goes in its diraction
 + going down coded by -1    same

 An elvator at rest woud change its state acording to its first new call